lyoshenka/grinfit/_posts/2013-03-27-penn-park-agility-workout.md

 ---
-title: "Penn Park Agility Workout"
+title: Penn Park Agility Workout
+tags: []
 ---

 Did some sprints, cutting drills and throwing at Penn Park.
 We did: